idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 }
 ```

 We could have merged both traits into one and use a single trait object.
 If a certain function is "not implemented", we could have used a `Result` returning an error (as one of the options).
-It would be a runtime error if we would call missing functionality, but it's the same for the dynamic dispatch we are trying to build.
+It would be a runtime error if we would try to invoke a missing functionality, but it would be the same for the dynamic dispatch: if functionality is not supported, we would only know about that at runtime.

 Let's create two implementations of these plugins.
 One implementation will support both the simple greeting interface and the formal one.
 Another implementation will count greets and will only support the formal greeting interface[^2].